tommairs/LAMP-GNP-Stack-Builder/README.md

  - Clone this repo with ```git clone https://github.com/tommairs/LAMP-GNP-Stack-Builder```
  - Enter the repo ... ```cd LAMP-GNP-Stack-Builder```
  - Switch to a privileged user, ```sudo -s```
+ - Modify the manifest.txt file if needed
  - Execute the installer for your Linux flavour.
-IE: sh rk8-installer.sh
+IE: ```sh rk8-installer.sh```